Lattice-Automation/seqviz/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve SeqViz
 title: ""
 labels: ""
 assignees: ""